abhinavbatra06/presidential_election-/README.md

 # Overview
-This project is focused on analyzing U.S. presidential elections to identify swing states, explore key demographic impacts, and predict election outcomes using a Bayesian framework.
+This project is focused on analyzing U.S. presidential elections to identify swing states, explore key demographic impacts.
 By examining historical voting patterns and integrating demographic data, the project aims to provide insights into factors influencing swing state behavior.

 # Objectives